modmore/docs/en/03_MoreGallery/v1.x/Snippets/00_mgGetImages.md

 The name of a chunk to use for a single Vimeo video embed.
 Works identical to `&singleImageTpl` for Vimeo videos.

-#### &singleImageParam

-The URL param to use for the single image view.
-This will contain the ID of an image inside the gallery that needs to be shown with the `&singleImageTpl` chunk.
-The single image view has been available since v1.0, but this property was added in v1.4.
-This setting inherits from the `moregallery.single_image_url_param` setting if left empty.

-**Default**: `iid`

 #### &wrapperTpl